In this article, you can find:

 In this article, we're going to explore Slack Enterprise Grid, from its cutting-edge features and extensive benefits to best practices that can transform your organizational communication.
 Let’s jump right in!

-What is Slack Enterprise Grid?
+What is Slack for Enterprise (Slack Enterprise Grid)?

 Slack Enterprise Grid is a Slack solution tailor-made for big players—large, complex organizations that need a bit more than what standard Slack plans offer.
 Think of multinational corporations, big nonprofits, or educational institutions with thousands of employees to keep in sync.
 This is what Slack for Enterprise is built for.